How to List Groups in Linux

 List all Groups a User is a Member of

-There are multiple ways to find out the groups a user belongs to.
+There are multiple ways to find the groups a user belongs to.

-The most memorable command to list all groups a user is a member of is the groups command.
-When executed without an argument the command will print a list of all groups the currently logged in user belongs to:
+The most straightforward command for this task is groups.
+When executed without an argument, it prints a list of all groups the currently logged-in user belongs to:

 groups